devops329/devops/instruction/loki/loki.md

 ### Visualize the metrics in your PizzaServer dashboard.

--   Create a visualization panel
+-   Edit the Metrics visualization in your dashboard.
--   Select grafanacloud-yourusername-logs as the data source.
 -   Enter a Loki query to see all logs from the test data source.
-    -   `{source="Code"}` or whatever source the test metric has.
+    -   `{source="Code"}` or whatever source the test log has.

 ### Adapt the code snippet to send custom logs